defold/doc/docs/en/manuals/2dgraphics.md

 You can define flip-book animations of selected sub-images in an atlas:

-- Select *Add Animation Group* from the context menu in the Outline.
+- Select <kbd>Add Animation Group</kbd> from the context menu in the Outline.
-- Select *Add Images* from the context menu of the created animation group and choose the images that you want as frames of the animation.
+- Select <kbd>Add Images</kbd> from the context menu of the created animation group and choose the images that you want as frames of the animation.
 - Adjust the *Properties* for the animation as needed.

 You can reorder the images in the Outline by dragging them, if needed.
-You can also easily create duplicates by copying and pasting (From the *Edit* menu, the right click context menu or keyboard shortcuts) images in the outline.
-Select an animation and press *Space* on your keyboard to preview the animation.
+You can also easily create duplicates by copying and pasting (From the <kbd>Edit</kbd> menu, the right click context menu or keyboard shortcuts) images in the outline.
+Select an animation and press <kbd>Space</kbd> on your keyboard to preview the animation.

 ## Creating a Tile Source